coddelin/docs-v8-JsEngine/blog/oilpan-pointer-compression.md

   - internals
   - memory
   - cppgc
-description: 'Pointer compression in Oilpan allows for compressing C++ pointers and reducing the heap size by up to 33%.'
+description: "Pointer compression in Oilpan allows for compressing C++ pointers and reducing the heap size by up to 33%."
-tweet: '1597274125780893697'
+tweet: "1597274125780893697"
 ---

 > It is absolutely idiotic to have 64-bit pointers when I compile a program that uses less than 4 gigabytes of RAM.
 When such pointer values appear inside a struct, they not only waste half the memory, they effectively throw away half of the cache.